A short summery of Wagner Bonsamras achievements, activities and success story's.

 In August 2006 together with the NNFU, NAU and five Bonsmara stud breeders the upcoming farmer’s bull project was launched.

-This initiative was instigated by my wife and I in co-operation with Mr Halberstad as part of our respective social responsibility programme.
+This initiative was instigated by my wife and I in co-operation with Mr Halberstad as part of our respective social responsibility program.

-Both we and Mr Halberstad participate in informal mentorship programmes for young upcoming farmers and we deemed it prudent to approach the
+Both we and Mr Halberstad participate in informal mentorship programs for young upcoming farmers and we deemed it prudent to approach the

 about the viability of the initiative.
 However, some reluctance is also experienced due to previous experiences with the Meat Board initiatives where

-bulls provided through that programme were unaccounted for within six months after the pledge was made.
+bulls provided through that program were unaccounted for within six months after the pledge was made.